eTyradelli/eTyradelli/README.md

-- 👋 Hi, I’m @eTyradelli.
+- Hi, I’m Eleana.
-- 👀 I’m a Junior Front-End Developer.
+- I’m a Front-End Developer.
 I have experience in HTML, CSS and WordPress.
-- 🌱 I’m currently learning Javascript.
+- I’m currently learning Javascript.